 A: Smoking, second-hand smoke and chewing tobacco are known health hazards.
 As a health-care institution, we are committed not just to healing illness, but to promoting wellness.
 Allowing smoking or chewing tobacco on our campuses, even in designated areas, is not consistent with this commitment.
 Presbyterian/St Luke's takes the firm position that it does not want visitors, patients or associates to use any tobacco products or be exposed to second-hand smoke while on our campuses.

 Q: Isn't smoking or chewing tobacco a personal legal right?

 A: We are not asking employees, visitors and patients to quit using tobacco products, but to refrain from these activities while visiting or working at Presbyterian/St. Luke's Medical Center.
 Recent court rulings maintain that tobacco users are not entitled to protection against discrimination as disabled persons.
 Tobacco users are addicted to the nicotine, not the cigarettes or chew, which is the delivery device.
 There is no such thing as a legal right to smoke or chew tobacco on someone else's property.

-Q: What kind of support is Presbyterian/St. Luke's Medical Center provide patients that smoke and are hospitalized?
+Q: What kind of support does Presbyterian/St. Luke's Medical Center provide patients who smoke and are hospitalized?

 A: The hospital offers a variety of smoking cessation options for our patients.
 Patients should talk with their physician and/or nurse to determine what will work best for them.
 The physician and/or nurse can then place an order for the nicotine replacement therapy.